-I went back to school to try high school, they allowed me to begin in grade 10.
+A year or two later, I went back to try high school, they allowed me to begin in grade 10.
 I had troubles right from the first day.
 Within a month I would be admitted into what is now Assiniboine Community College’s northern campus, and which then housed the Brandon Mental Health Centre (BMHC).

-I had just finished hearing from my folks that I would be spending the night and that it would actually be a minimum of 21 nights as the professionals assessed my needs.
+I had just finished hearing from my folks that I would be spending the night and that it would actually be a minimum of 21 nights as the professionals assessed my needs during a “three week assessment”.
 I remember being shocked and scared.
 The nurses forced me to shower, wash my hair with lice shampoo even though I had never had the condition, and then issued me my new wardrobe, a blue Velcro housecoat.
-Clothing was a privilege to be earned as were games and outside visitors.
+Clothing was a privilege to be earned as were games and visitors from outside.

 I resided with 12-15 adult people most of whom suffered from severe schizophrenia, I was the only child on the ward.
 Did I belong here?
-Was I the same as my new friends Rudy, Craig, Ray, and Stan?
+Was I the same as my new friends Rudy, Craig, Ray, and Stan, Gilbert and his brother, a well known Brandonite named Percy?
 And if so, when would I begin saying the unreal things that they were saying?

 Rudy was 6 and a half feet tall and likely close to if not more than 400lbs.
 He was a past railroader.
 He had a glass eye that he would remove.
 He would store enough tobacco in the empty eye socket to roll two cigarettes, Rudy was loved by all.
 He had a pair of mitts on him that looked like the boxing gloves I had once worn and they proved how hard he had worked in his life.